GunnerLab/Stable-MCCE/wiki/docs/pkaexample.md

 cat pK.out
 ```

-From the result, GLU 35 has a higher pKa than ASP 52.
+From the result, GLU 35 (pKa = 5.13) has a higher pKa than ASP 52 (pKa = 3.33).

-To analyze the ionization energy of an ionizable residue at ph 5:
+To analyze the ionization energy of an ionizable residue at the mid point pH=5.13 with pairwise cutoff 0.1:
 ```
-mfe.py ASP-A0052_  5
+mfe.py ASP-A0052_ -c 0.1
 ```

-at ph 7:
+To analyze the ionization energy of this residue pH 7 with pairwise cutoff 0.1:
 ```
-mfe.py ASP-A0052_  7
+mfe.py ASP-A0052_  -p 7 -c 0.1
 ```